Priority, Cut, If-Then-Else and Exception Handling in Logic Programming

-\begin{summary} One of the long-standing problems on logic programming is to express exception handling in a high-level way.
-We argue that this problem can be solved by adopting computability logic and sequential-choice disjunctive goal formulas of the form $G_0 \add G_1$ where $G_0, G_1$ are goals.
-These goals have the following intended semantics: sequentially $choose$ the first true goal $G_i$ and execute $G_i$ where $i (= 0\ {\rm or}\ 1)$.
-These goals thus allow us to specify a task $G_0$ with the failure-handling (exception handling) routine $G_1$. \end{summary}
+\begin{summary} One of the long-standing problems on logic programming is to express {\it priority}-related operations -- default reasoning, if-then-else, cut, exception handling, etc -- in a high-level way.
+We argue that this problem can be solved by adopting computability logic and $prioritized$ sequential-disjunctive goal formulas of the form $G_0 \addp G_1$ where $G_0, G_1$ are goals.
+These goals have the following intended semantics: sequentially $choose$ the first successful goal $G_i$, while discarding the rest, and execute $G_i$ where $i (= 0\ {\rm or}\ 1)$.
+These goals thus allow us to specify a task $G_0$ with the failure-handling (exception handling) routine $G_1$.
+The operator $\addp$ can also be seen as a logic-equivalent of the $if$-$then$-$else$ statement in imperative language.
+We also discuss prioritized sequential-conjunction clauses which are {\it dual} of sequential-disjunctive goals. \end{summary}

-{{Prolog$^{\add}$}}
+{{Prolog$^{\addp,\adcp}$}}